May 05, 2018

 The University conferred 381 degrees, including three doctoral, 60 master’s, 307 bachelor’s and 11 associate degrees.

 Roberto Clemente Jr., global ambassador, former baseball broadcaster, former professional baseball player, philanthropist and entrepreneur, delivered the 53rd commencement address.
 La Roche presented Mr. Clemente Jr. with an Honorary Doctorate of Human Letters in recognition of his service to youth in Puerto Rico, Pittsburgh and abroad, and for upholding the traditions of the Catholic faith.

 Mr. Clemente Jr. said, “Don't ever settle for less than being happy with what you do, regardless of the sacrifice it takes.
 Go out there and leave your legacy, your fingerprint in Humanity’s Heart, as I try to do every single day.”

-The College also presented the President’s Awards for Leadership and Scholarship.
-These awards are offered to undergraduate students who exemplify the values and characteristics of the College’s mission statement, who have exemplary academic records, and who are effective leaders on campus, in the workplace or in the community.
+The University also presented the President’s Awards for Leadership and Scholarship.
+These awards are offered to undergraduate students who exemplify the values and characteristics of the University’s mission statement, who have exemplary academic records, and who are effective leaders on campus, in the workplace or in the community.

 2018 Traditional Recipient